About Ferguson

 Fingerprinting Services

-Fingerprinting services for Ferguson, Missouri residents are available through the local police department and authorized third-party providers in St. Louis County.
+Fingerprinting services for Ferguson, Missouri residents are available through local police (where present) and authorized third-party providers in St. St. St. Louis County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
-Contact the Ferguson Police Department or the St. Louis County Sheriff's Office for scheduling, fees, and required documentation.
-The Missouri Department of Justice or state police may also process fingerprint-based background checks.
+Contact local police (where present) or the St. St. Louis County Sheriff's Office or the St. St. St. Louis County Sheriff's Office for scheduling, fees, and required documentation.
+The Missouri Attorney General or state police may also process fingerprint-based background checks.

 Frequently Asked Questions